joannakl/ossd/syllabus.markdown

         F   less than 65

 The grade of *Incomplete* is reserved for students who, for legitimate and documented reason, miss the final exam.
-The grade of *Incomplete* **will not be given** to student who started falling behind in class.
+The grade of *Incomplete* **will not be given** to students who start falling behind in class.
 Those students should withdraw from the class or switch to *Pass/Fail* option.

 # Topics Covered (exact list of topics  and their order subject to change, for detailed/current schedule, see the [Daily](daily.html) tab of this page. )